OwnLocal/AdSentry/README.md

 This is a monitoring plugin for all stages of our ads life cycle.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'adsentry'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install adsentry

+## Usage

 ### Recording

 To record that an ad has entered a stage of a given life cycle, you record it like: